br3ndonland/udacity-fsnd-sql-logs/README.md

 ### Other files

-- _db/_ - files that set up the PostgreSQL database
+- _db/_ - files that set up the PostgreSQL database.
+Data can be downloaded from the [original source](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip) or [my copy](https://drive.proton.me/urls/M35XBECQ3M#bEzi87FKyXcg).
 - _img/_ - images used in repository
 - _info/_ -
   - _[logs-methods.md](info/logs-methods.md)_ - computational narrative explaining how I wrote the code for the project